-- The SARL will be perfect for those who want to keep control of the share capital with a reduced shareholder liability. - The SA will suit a wide range of activities and allow efficient investment. - The SCA can conciliate partners with different levels of liability and involvement in the daily management. - The SAS offers levels of flexibility for tailormade articles of association with most of the advantages of the SA.
+- > The SARL will be perfect for those who want to keep control of the capital with a reduced shareholder liability. - > The SA will suit a wide range of activities and allow efficient investment. - > The SCA can conciliate partners with different levels of liability and involvement in the daily management. - > The SAS will allow tailor-made articles of association with most advantages of the SA.